Find Affordable College Courses

 $26,662 Average Tuition & Fees

-With a ranking of #9, University of Providence did quite well on this year’s best value schools for nursing students.
-Located in the city of Great Falls, University of Providence is a private not-for-profit college with a small student population.
+University of Providence ranked #9 on this year’s Best Value Nursing Schools in Montana list.
+Located in the city of Great Falls, University of Providence is a private not-for-profit college with a fairly small student population.

 In-state tuition fees for undergraduate students at University of Providence are $26,662 per year.
 After completing their degree, nursing graduates from University of Providence carry an average student debtload of $20,031.